Aider-AI/aider/docs/benchmarks.md

 file into that field.

-It feels like it might be getting confused by fine tuning that was done for the ChatGPT coder interpreter plugin?
+It feels like it might be getting confused by fine tuning that was done for the ChatGPT code interpreter plugin?

 ## Randomness